Tecmessa (daughter of Teleutas)

 Tecmessa, Eurysaces and Ajax by Jakob Carstens, 1791.

 In Greek mythology, Tecmessa (Τέκμησσα) is a princess from Phrygia, a region in western Asia Minor, daughter of king Teleutas.
 During the Trojan War Tecmessa's homeland was raided by the Greeks, and Tecmessa herself became a war-prize of Ajax the Greater, one of the strongest Greek warriors.
 Tecmessa comforted Ajax after his divine-induced madness caused him to attack herds, and mourned his death when he decided to kill himself.

 Tecmessa is mostly known from her appearance in the ancient Greek tragedy Ajax, a play by Sophocles, in which she tries to dissuade the shame-stricken Ajax from killing himself, and grieves his demise when she fails.

 Family

-The Phrygian princess Tecmessa was the daughter of King Teleutas, king of Phrygia (or Tethras or Teuthas, king of Teuthrania in Mysia).
+The Phrygian princess Tecmessa was the daughter of King Teleutas, king of Phrygia (or Teuthras, the king of Teuthrania in nearby Mysia).

 Mythology

 During the ten-year long Trojan War the Greek army sacked several cities in the northwestern coast of Asia Minor.
 During one of those raids Ajax the Greater killed the king, captured Tecmessa, enamored with her great beauty, and kept her as a concubine.
-She bore him a son, Eurysaces.
+They had a son, Eurysaces.
 Ajax having taken his own prize is an element as early as Homer, though the concubine herself does not appear in his works, nor is her name mentioned.
 Despite her status being less than that of a legally married wife, Tecmessa's relationship with Ajax was defined by respect and fidelity.